 Cliff Cunningham, Ph.D.
 (Yale University), is a Full Professor of Biology, one of the pioneers of using DNA to discover the “Family Tree” of animals.
 His interests include the “Trans-Arctic Invasion” of Pacific marine animals into the North Atlantic after the first opening of the Bering Strait.
 He likes to promote scientific synthesis and sing 70’s style folk music.

 EDUCATION 89S / ETHICS 89S / PUBLIC POLICY 89S

 How do communities, schools, and neighborhoods organize for social change?
-How do individuals organize their own commitments and energies to change the world around them?
-This course examines political activism, ethics, and education in the contemporary United States.
-It will introduce students to central philosophical and practical approaches to political organizing, help student develop skills in understanding and critiquing segregation and resegregation in the US, and enable students to locate their own commitments, callings, and aptitudes within the variety of accounts of organizing for social change.
+How do individuals organize their own commitments and energies to change themselves and the world around them?
+This course examines education as a component of collective liberation in the contemporary United States through themes of ethics, community organizing, and educational equity.
+It will introduce central philosophical and practical approaches to political organizing, help students develop skills in understanding and critiquing school segregation and resegregation in the US, and enable students to locate their own commitments, callings, and aptitudes within a variety of liberative accounts of social change.
 Part of the What Now? network of first-year seminars.

 Professor: Adam Hollowell

 Adam Hollowell, Ph.D.
 (University of Edinburgh) serves as Senior Research Associate at the Samuel DuBois Cook Center on Social Equity and Faculty Director of the Benjamin N. Duke Memorial Scholarship Program.
 His teaching and research focus broadly on ethics, religion, race, and public policy.

 What Now?
 Parents, Children, Rebels: Laws Of Love And Obedience (ALP, CCI, EI)